Locating "lead-lined" iron pipes in drinking water distribution systems

 The presence of LL pipes further complicates the already difficult task of developing a lead service line inventory, in accordance with the EPA’s Lead and Copper Rule Revisions (LCRR) and Improvements (LCRI).
 Though some historical documentation of their use exists, there is often limited information at the level of individual services.

 However, there are several options water agencies can employ to attempt to detect lead-lined galvanized steel.
-These include the following:
+Here are seven ways to research LL pipe in a utility network:

 Water systems may be able to use historical records, including city documents and/or national waterworks and insurance surveys, to preliminarily determine their historical use of LL pipes.
 There are many useful state or national resources available online or through state, university, or regional libraries.